MiSikora/laboratory/README.md

   // A high-level API for interaction with feature flags val laboratory = Laboratory.inMemory()

-  // Set AuthType value to Fingerprint val success = laboratory.setFeature(AuthType.Fingerprint)
+  // Set AuthType option to Fingerprint val success = laboratory.setFeature(AuthType.Fingerprint)

-  // Check what is the current value of AuthType val currentAuthType = laboratory.experiment<AuthType>()
+  // Check what is the current option of AuthType val currentAuthType = laboratory.experiment<AuthType>()

-  // Check if the current value of AuthType is equal to Face val isFaceAuth = laboratory.experimentIs(AuthType.Face)
+  // Check if the current option of AuthType is equal to Face val isFaceAuth = laboratory.experimentIs(AuthType.Face)

   // Observe changes to the AuthType feature flag laboratory.observe<AuthType>()
-      .onEach { value -> println("AuthType: $value") }
+      .onEach { option -> println("AuthType: $option") }
       .launchIn(GlobalScope)
 }
 ```